mustafa0x/navgo/readme.md

 Returns: `Router`

-Create a router instance by defining your routes up front and passing callbacks via `options`.
+Create a router instance by defining your routes up front and passing initialization `options`.

 #### routes

-Type: `Array<[pattern: string, data?: any]>`<br>
+Type: `Array<[pattern: string | RegExp, data?: any]>` · Default: `[]`
-Default: `[]`

-Each route is a tuple whose first item is the pattern string and whose second (optional) item is any data you want to associate (often a lazy import).
-The `data` is not used by Navaid itself; it’s returned to you via `onRoute`.
+Each route is a tuple whose first item is the pattern and whose optional second item is per‑route metadata and hooks (see “Route Hooks & Metadata”).
+Navaid returns this tuple back to you unchanged via `onRoute`.

 Supported pattern types: